pouriap/TinyRF/README.md

 * Built-in sequence numbering
 * Data transmission speeds up to 1000bps (2500bps with calibrated clock)
 * Ability to disable features in order to preserve memory space
-* Small(ish) memory usage: 192 Bytes FLASH, 1 Byte RAM with all features enabled.
+* Small memory footprint: 178 Bytes Flash, 1 Byte RAM with all features enabled.
 (Using [MicroCore](https://github.com/MCUdude/MicroCore) with LTO enabled)

 **Transmitter MCU support:** ATtiny13 or any other AVR microcontroller you can program with Arduino IDE.

 **Receiver MCU support:** Arduino is recommended.
-But any other AVR microcontroller that runs at 16MHz cpu speed or higher and has at least one external interrupt pin with sufficient FLASH memory (>4KB) should work.
+But any other AVR microcontroller that runs at 16MHz cpu speed or higher and has at least one external interrupt pin with sufficient Flash memory (>4KB) should work.

 **Arduino IDE support:** Arduino IDE 1.6.0 and higher.

 ## How to install the library
 Download the [latest release](https://github.com/pouriap/TinyRF/releases/latest) and copy the contents in your Arduino "libraries" folder.
+Restart Arduino IDE.

 ## Usage notes:
 * The internal clock(s) of the ATtiny13 can be inaccurate.
 Specially the 4.8MHz oscillator because by default only the calibration data for the 9.6MHz oscillator is copied.
 I highly recommend that you [calibrate your chip](https://github.com/MCUdude/MicroCore#internal-oscillator-calibration) to get more accurate timings.
 The library might not even work depending on how inaccurate your chip is.